 Perform the required daily maintenance and other periodic maintenance before the engine is started.
 Inspect the engine compartment.
-This inspection can help prevent major repairs at a later date.
+This inspection can help prevent major repairs later.
 Refer to the Operation and Maintenance Manual, "Maintenance Interval Schedule" for more information.

-- Ensure that the engine has an adequate fuel supply. - Open the fuel supply valve (if equipped).
+- Ensure that the engine has an adequate fuel supply. - Ensure that the engine has an adequate diesel exhaust fluid supply - Open the fuel supply valve (if equipped). - Drain the water separators.

 All valves in the fuel return line must be open and fuel supply lines must be open.
-Damage to the fuel system can occure if fuel lines are closed with the engine in operation.
+Damage to the fuel system can occur if fuel lines are closed with the engine in operation.